Trevor Francis: Manchester City

 The injury kept Francis out of the game for over six months.
 He was sold to Manchester City in September 1981, this time for £1.2 million.
 The deal caused behind-the-scenes friction at Manchester City.
 During negotiations City chairman Peter Swales informed manager John Bond that the club could not afford the transfer fee.
 Bond then issued an ultimatum: if Francis did not sign, Bond would resign.
 Francis made a promising start at the club, scoring two goals against Stoke City on his debut, but over the course of the season he was frequently injured.
 In total he scored 12 goals in 26 games and made the England squad for the 1982 World Cup.

 Back at his club, financial problems were again an issue.
 Francis' contract gave him a salary of £100,000 plus bonuses, which the club could no longer afford to pay to a player who regularly sustained injuries.
-As a result, Francis was sold to Italian club Sampdoria.

 Sampdoria

-Later that summer, Francis was approached by Italian giants Sampdoria, who paid Manchester City £700,000 for his services.
-He helped win the 1984–85 Coppa Italia, in the same team as Scotland midfielder Graeme Souness.
+Later that summer, Francis was approached by Italian club Sampdoria, who paid Manchester City £700,000 for his services.
+He helped win the 1984–85 Coppa Italia, in the same team as Scotland midfielder Graeme Souness, by scoring 9 goals in 11 games (top scorer of the Cup).
 It was the first time that Sampdoria had won the competition.

 Atalanta

-Francis joined Atalanta for £800,000, where he played 21 times but scored only once.
+Francis joined Atalanta in 1986.
+He played 21 league games and scored once in his only season, but added two goals in nine games in the Coppa Italia; Atalanta lost the final to Napoli.
+He was the second Englishman at the Bergamo-based club after Gerry Hitchens, and by the time of his death their only other English-born player was Ademola Lookman.

 Rangers

-Francis returned to Britain in September 1987 to join Rangers under Graeme Souness, as part of his self-styled "English invasion" at Ibrox.
-Francis cost just £75,000 and won the 1987–88 Scottish League Cup, scoring a penalty in the shootout.
+Francis returned to Britain in September 1987 to join Rangers under Graeme Souness.
+Numerous English players were brought to the Scottish club by Souness as English clubs had been banned from European competition since the Heysel disaster.
+Francis cost just £75,000, signed on a "pay-as-you-play" basis, and won the 1987–88 Scottish League Cup, scoring a penalty in the shootout.